DecLearn/declearn/README.md

 5. Instantiate a FederatedClient and run it:

    - Instantiate a `declearn.main.FederatedClient`:
-     - Provide the communication Client and Dataset objects or configurations.
+     - Provide the NetworkClient and Dataset objects or configurations.
      - Optionally provide the path to a folder where to write output files (model checkpoints and local loss history).
    - Call the client's `run` method and let the magic happen.